 At dinnertime we talked about Charlie.
 He was somethin’ else.
 People always said that he was of no earthly good, but Charlie showed us all.

 Daddy shook his head, and as he cut his meat, he said, “You believe that about Charlie?”
-No one answered; sister started to cry.

 I grew up with Charlie.
 He was the first boy that I ever did kiss.
 Him, brother, and I would go swimming down to the swimming hole in the summertime.
 I think sister was sweet on him, but she never said nothing ’bout it ’cause momma always said Charlie was a bad sort.